 But, I wanted people to be able to tell what she was even if she didn't have the hair on.
 So I came up with a way to easily remove the hair, and have it not be so much hair that her head would get all hot and itchy.

-I had this felt headband that had reindeer antlers on it from the dollar bin at target.
-(You can easily make one with a band of fabric or felt and a little piece of velcro.)
+I had a felt headband with reindeer antlers on it from the dollar bin at Target.
 I cut off the antlers and used it as the structure for a yarn wig.
+(You can easily make the structure with a band of fabric or felt and a little piece of Velcro.)

-First, I gathered yarn by looping it over my hand and letting it hang at the length I wanted Strawberry Shortcake’s hair to be.
+Gather your yarn by looping it over your hand and letting it hang at the length you want for Strawberry Shortcake's hair.

-Then, I laid it on the felt headband and attached it by sewing it on.
+Then, lay it on the fabric (or felt) headband and sew it on.

 Be sure to leave a space for your kid’s face to show through.
 To put on the hair she will simply put this band around her head and then put the hat on!